wizelineacademy/react-bootcamp-2020/README.md

 ## Introduction

-Thank you for participating in the React Certification 2020 course!
-Here you'll find instructions for completing your certification.
+Thank you for participating in the React Certification 2020!
+Here, you'll find instructions to complete your certification.

 ## The challenge

 The purpose of the challenge is for you to demonstrate your React skills.
-This is your chance to show off everything you've learned during the course and to earn your certification!!
+This is your chance to show off everything you've learned during the course and to earn your certification!

-The idea is that you build and deliver a **whole** React application on your own.
-We don't want to limit you by providing some "fill in the blanks" exercises, but instead request you to build it from scratch!
+You will build and deliver a **whole** React application on your own.
+We don't want to limit you by providing some fill-in-the-blanks exercises.
+Instead, we want you to build it from scratch.

 We hope you find this exercise challenging and engaging.

 The goal is to build a YouTube client app.